Éamon de Valera: President of Dáil Éireann

-In the hope of securing international recognition, Seán T. O'Kelly was sent as envoy to Paris to present the Irish case to the Peace Conference convened by the great powers at the end of World War I. When it became clear by May 1919 that this mission could not succeed, de Valera decided to visit the United States.
+In the hope of securing international recognition, Seán T. O'Kelly was sent as an envoy to Paris to present the Irish case to the Peace Conference convened by the great powers at the end of World War I. When it became clear by May 1919 that this mission could not succeed, de Valera decided to visit the United States.
 The mission had three objectives: to ask for official recognition of the Irish Republic, to float a loan to finance the work of the Government (and by extension, the Irish Republican Army), and to secure the support of the American people for the republic.
 His visit lasted from June 1919 to December 1920 and had mixed success, including a visit to Fenway Park in Boston in front of 50,000 supporters.
 One negative outcome was the splitting of the Irish-American organisations into pro- and anti-de Valera factions.
 He met the young Harvard-educated leader from Puerto Rico, Pedro Albizu Campos, and forged a lasting and useful alliance with him.
 It was during this American tour that he recruited his long-serving personal secretary, Kathleen O'Connell, an Irish emigrant who would return to Ireland with him.
 In October 1919, he visited the University of Notre Dame campus in Indiana, where he planted a tree and also laid a wreath by the statue of William Corby.
-He toured the university archives and spoke in Washington Hall about the cause of Ireland in front of twelve hundred students.

-De Valera managed to raise $5,500,000 from American supporters, an amount that far exceeded the hopes of the Dáil.
+He toured the university archives and spoke in Washington Hall about the cause of Ireland in front of twelve hundred students.De Valera managed to raise $5,500,000 from American supporters, an amount that far exceeded the hopes of the Dáil.
 Of this, $500,000 was devoted to the American presidential campaign in 1920, helping him gain wider public support there.
 In 1921, it was said that $1,466,000 had already been spent, and it is unclear when the net balance arrived in Ireland.
 Recognition was not forthcoming in the international sphere.
 He also had difficulties with various Irish-American leaders, such as John Devoy and Judge Daniel F. Cohalan, who resented the dominant position he established, preferring to retain their control over Irish affairs in the United States.